margueriteblair/Big-Data-Processor/README.md

+<h1>Large dataset processors</h1>

-Two minimum viable products that will import a ~6 million record .csv file into PostgresSQL.
-One method uses batch processing, the other uses sessions to loop through the data and insert it into the appropriate row/column.
+<h2>This repo contains two minimum viable products that will import a 6 million record .csv file into PostgreSQL.
+  The first method I created to achieve this uses Stateless Sessions to stringify the data and loop through, while the second method uses Spring Batch processing. </h2>

 Average runtime for the batch processor with a ThreadPoolTaskExecutor is 10 minutes.
 Average runtime for the stateless sessions parser/processor is 40 minutes.
+Both of these methods will be improved upon in the future by incorporating a MultiResourcePartitioner within the Spring Batch Configuration file, as well as splitting the large dataset into smaller sets, so that multiple threads may operate on different files at a given time.

 <h3>Instructions to run:</h3>
 <ol>1.
 Download the financial data from <a href="https://www.kaggle.com/ntnu-testimon/paysim1">Kaggle</a>.
 Add this data to "resource/data" and be sure to include the .csv file in your .gitignore!</ol>